Carpet

 trust the carpet retailer to do this for you.
 If your carpet is not

-installed properly it will not last as long as it was intended and your
+installed properly it will not last as long as it was intended, you might

 warranty may be void.